Settlements

 - Save the changes using the “Confirm” button.

-REMEMBER: If the contract with the subcontractor is to be settled based on the total number of employee working hours, the value in the “Contract Amount” column will be automatically updated according to the workday reports.
+REMEMBER: If the subcontractor’s contract is to be settled based on the total number of employee working hours, the value in the “Contract Amount” column will be automatically updated according to the workday reports.
 After the project is completed, the total employee working time will stop accumulating.

 -